 Malware infections happen to the best of us.
 It doesn’t always mean you haven’t been careful, but hackers are stealthy and can make malware look like legitimate software.
 With so much malware around, it can seem inevitable that you’ll be a target at some point.

-The most common ways to get malware are through internet use and email. ou could browse a legitimate site that’s been hacked and now shows malicious ads (sometimes called malvertising).
-Sometimes you can download infected files by opening a malicious email attachment.
+The most common ways to get malware are through internet use and email.
+You could browse a legitimate site that’s been hacked and now shows malicious ads (sometimes called malvertising).
+You can also download infected files by opening a malicious email attachment.
+In worst-case scenarios, hackers hijack legitimate software (like in the case of CCleaner), and unsuspecting users download malware.

 There are some signs to look for to avoid malware.
 Be cautious when these present themselves, as they can be infections waiting to access your device.

 - Email that looks similar to a legitimate source but is not exactly correct.
 It may even be misspelled.
 One of the best examples is accidentally typing Goggle.com instead of Google.com.
-The misspelled site then tries to install malware posing as security software.
+The misspelled site then attempts to install malware that poses as security software.

 - Malicious URLs that are hidden in linked text — hover over them to see the actual URL.